learn-academy-2023-foxtrot/tic-tac-toe-tic-tacs/README.md

 ### 🏔 Stretch Goals

 - As a user, I can see pleasant stylings on the application.
+    Inside our App.css file there is a wide variety of css selectors that use flex box elements to manevour our titles, squares, and buttons to the center of the page.
+We also use dynamic css properties like transition, border-radius, and hover to make the webiste feel more engaging.
 - As a user, I can see a notification that informs me whether it is currently my partner or my turn.

 - As a user, I can choose my marker from a predetermined list (X, O, a color, an emoji, etc...).

 ### 👩‍💻 Developer Stretch Goals